arnellebalane/marielguerra.com/content/pages/contact.md

 content: |
   # Collaborate with **Mariel Guerra**

-  Thank you for visiting my website.
+  Thank you for visiting my website.<br>
   Send me a message and I’ll get back to you as soon as possible.

-  For other general inquiries,
+  For other general inquiries,<br>
-  call +63 917 715 3425
+  call +63 917 715 3425<br>
   You’re also welcome to reach me at marielguerra.prod@gmail.com
 fields:
   - type: string
     label: Name
     name: name
     required: true
-  - type: string
+  - type: email
     label: Email
     name: email
     required: true
-  - type: text
+  - type: textarea
     label: Message
     name: message
     required: true